 The debt avalanche and debt snowball both allow you to tackle your outstanding balances.
 However, as you consider your debt repayment strategies, you should weigh the differences between these two options.

 The good news is that both methods provide effective opportunities to eliminate debt from your life.
 First, however, you’ll need to decide which option will align best with your financial habits and goals.

 Here’s a closer look at the avalanche vs. snowball methods.

 What is the debt avalanche?

-The debt avalanche is a debt repayment method that focuses on the interest rates attached to your debts.
+The debt avalanche is a debt repayment method that focuses on the interest rates attached to your debts starting with the highest interest rate first.
 A higher interest rate equates to more expensive loans.